enkidevs/curriculum/python/core/classes-i/creating-classes.md

 The `__init__` method is the *initialization method* and it's called when you create a new instance of the class.

-Now that we have the initialization method we can pass some information when creating a new Employee:
+Now that we have the initialization method we can pass some information when creating a new `Employee`:

 ```python
 basic_employee = Employee("John Doe")